icon-project/grants-program/progress-reports/ibc-integration/SodaX-v23-April-26-progress-report.md

-# SodaX - March 2026 Progress Update
+# SodaX - April 2026 Progress Update

 ## Intro
 This progress report is for SodaX related development work by Venture23 Team.